reidjc/cursor_19/README.md

 - Test history tracking with timestamps
 - Support for both light and dark mode
 - Comprehensive error handling and user feedback
+- User enrollment and personalized thresholds
+- Fallback mechanism if liveness check fails with personalized thresholds
+- Spoof detection to reject presentation attacks

 ## Requirements